Criminal Convictions

 Pardons

-Sometimes a pardon may be the only option for people with no other convictions within the last ten years and an otherwise clean record.
-Our office can assist you with this process to present your best case.
+A pardon may be the only option for people with no other convictions within the last ten years and an otherwise clean record.
+Our immigration lawyer can assist you to present your best case.

 Expungements

 Expungements can be helpful in certain discretionary cases.
-Contact our office for us to evaluate if this would be useful for you.
+Contact our immigration law office for us to evaluate if this would be useful for you.

 Vacating Criminal Convictions